partiql/partiql-lang-kotlin/test/partiql-tests-runner/README.md

 ```
 The report is written into file `test/partiql-tests-runner/conformance_test_results.ion`.

-## Run Conformance Tests in IntelliJ
+## Run Conformance Tests in UI

 The above project property `-PconformanceReport` is checked in `test/partiql-tests-runner/build.gradle.kts`,
-to prevent the conformance test suite from executing during a normal project-build test run.
+to exclude the conformance test suite from executing during a normal project-build test run.
-Unfortunately, this also disables running `ConformanceTestsReportRunner` via IntelliJ UI for unit tests.
+Unfortunately, this also disables running `ConformanceTestsReportRunner` in a UI runner.
 To make that possible locally, temporarily comment out the check in `test/partiql-tests-runner/build.gradle.kts`.

 ## Compare Conformance Reports locally